-

 How to brew?

-In order to fully appreciate the potential of this tea, it is recommended to use the traditional Chinese brewing method.
-The optimal water temperature for brewing is 95-100 degrees.
-The brewing time can be varied depending on your preferences.
+To unlock the full potential of this tea, we recommend using the traditional Chinese brewing method.
+The optimal water temperature for brewing is 95-100 degrees Celsius.
+Steeping time can be adjusted according to your preference.

 Country